Admission to the University

 Applicants whose native language is not English must provide proof of English proficiency.

 A non-degree student may register for no more than 7 credits each semester and may complete a maximum of 32 semester credits.
 Students on official UI exchange programs and those in the dual credit program are not limited to 7 credits each semester.
 International exchange students must take 12 or more credits.
 Upon completion of 32 semester credits, the student must either be admitted as a degree-seeking student at the University of Idaho or submit a letter of appeal to continue as a non-degree student.
 Permission of the instructor is required to enroll in courses numbered 500-600.
-Permission of the dean of the College of Law is required to enroll in courses numbered 800-999.
+Permission from the dean of the College of Law is required to enroll in courses numbered 8000-9999.

 A non-degree student seeking admission as an undergraduate student or as a graduate student will remain classified as a non-degree student and will not be admitted to a program until all admission requirements have been met.
 Total credits and the U of I GPA will be considered when applying for admission.
 Credit earned as a non-degree student will be moved to the undergraduate transcript upon admission as an undergraduate student unless the student specifically requests in writing to the Registrar’s Office that all credits earned remain on the non-degree transcript.